FolsomHunter/WireGuard-Skoonie-Wrapper/README.md

 \>\> auomatically generates the tunnel configuration file for the client device when a device is added.

-For a more comprehensive list of what this program can do, run "./wg-skoonie.sh --help
+For a more comprehensive list of what this program can do, run "./wg-skoonie.sh --help"